ybyalik/receipt-generator/replit.md

 ## Overview

 ReceiptGen is a Next.js-based web application enabling users to create, customize, and download professional receipts.
 It offers pre-built templates for various business types, a drag-and-drop interface for customization, and real-time preview.
 Key capabilities include section management, global template settings, and a dual admin/user role system with personalized template collections.
 Premium users can download watermark-free receipts.
+The application also includes a full-featured blog system with admin-managed content.

 ## User Preferences